-My name is Kyle and I work in the Matrix.
-Not really, but pretty close to it - I am an offensive security professional that specializes in penetration testing and adversary emulation.
-Ultimately, I help organization of all sizes mitigate risk by performing a variety of technical security assessments.
-These assessments can be either be nuanced or broad in scope, all dependent upon the organization’s requirements.
+My name is Kyle and I work in the matrix.
+I am an offensive security professional that specializes in penetration testing, adversary emulation, and Open-Source Intelligence (OSINT).
+Organizations leverage my skills to mitigate risk by employing me to perform a variety of technical security assessments.
+These assessments can be either be nuanced or broad in scope, all dependent upon the organization’s business needs.
 In my spare time you’ll find me reading, hunting, fishing, or watching sports.

 📖 🦃 🎣 🏈 🏁

-I work with a team of highly-skilled professionals that perform penetration testing with the ultimate goal of reducing risk by finding security vulnerabilities before others do.
-My role offers me the opportunity to drive security initiatives that directly impact the attack surface and incident response procedures across the company.
+I work with a team of highly-skilled professionals to perform security audits in the form of penetration tests with the ultimate goal of reducing risk by finding security vulnerabilities before others do.
+My role offers me the opportunity to drive security initiatives that directly impact business systems and incident response procedures across organizations.

 The typical day as a penetration tester varies a lot.
 My day could involve any combination of the following:

-I used to work as a cybersecurity specialist for an Israeli cybersecurity startup.
+I used to work as a cybersecurity specialist and range trainer for an Israeli cybersecurity startup.
 I spent my day educating security professionals such as SOC analysts, cybersecurity analysts, incident responders, and threat hunters.
-I would coach them through **simulated incidents (such as ransomware infections) that used various malware strains in a virtual corporate network.
-The live incidents were centralized around defensive (blue team) or offensive (red team) operations.
-Topics would include networking, cryptography, forensics, intrusion detection, endpoint forensics, web application hacking, and much more.
-During training scenarios I would leverage my knowledge to help teams navigate enterprise tools such as Splunk, Palo Alto, Carbon Black EDR, and other open-source tools such as OWASP Zap.
+I would coach them through **simulated incidents (such as ransomware infections) that deployed malware onto simulated virtual corporate networks.
+The live incidents were focused around defensive (blue team) and offensive (red team) operations.
+Topics that I taught would include networking, cryptography, forensics, intrusion detection, endpoint forensics, web application hacking, and much more.
+During training scenarios I would leverage my knowledge to help teams navigate enterprise tools such as Splunk, Palo Alto, Carbon Black EDR, and other open-source tools such as OWASP Zap and Autopsy.